 Did you know there’s a zoo in Issaquah?
 No, I’m not kidding.
 I’ve seen the “ZOO” signs while driving down the road a few times, and I even ran into a volunteer once around town.
 I never really thought it would be worth checking out, but I was wrong.
 Cougar Mountain Zoo is really cool.

 Cougar Mountain Zoo is unique because you can get so close to the animals, including the cougars and tigers.
 You can literally stare the creatures in the eye from just a few feet away.
 That right there is worth the price of admission to me.
-The cost is $11.50 for adults (13+) and $9 for children (2-12).
+The cost is $15.50 for adults (13+) and $12.50 for children (2-12).

 On top of all the real animals, Cougar Mountain Zoo boasts the world’s largest collection of bronze animal zoo art.
 According to their website, the bronze statues “promote the cause of wild animals through the international language of art.”
-There’s also the world’s only animal tracks library, plus mini lectures, demonstrations and much more at Cougar Mountain Zoo.
+There’s also the world’s only animal tracks library, plus mini lectures, demonstrations and much more.
 That means this isn’t just a ho-hum zoo with a couple of animals thrown in cages; Cougar Mountain Zoo is legit.
 There are even zoo keepers and volunteers on hand who are more than willing to answer any questions you have.
 It’s a great learning experience for everyone.

 Have you visited Cougar Mountain Zoo?
 How was your experience there?
 We’d love to hear from you.
-Leave a comment below or connect with us on Twitter, Facebook and Google+.
+Leave a comment below or connect with us on Twitter, Facebook and Instagram.
 Don’t forget to also check out Seattle Bloggers for more fun places to check out around the Emerald City.